 The first Labour Cooperation Ministerial Council meeting was held in Bogotá in January 2012, resulting in the approval of the Labour Cooperation Action Plan and its socialization with representatives from the workers and employers organizations and the International Labour Organization (ILO).
 The second Ministerial Council meeting was held in Medellín in November 2013, during the Inter-American Conference of Ministers of Labour.
 Likewise, the Committee on the Environment met in 2012.
 Cooperation programs are in place through the Labour Program of Employment and Social Development Canada (ESDC), Environment Canada and the Canada-Americas Trade-Related Technical Assistance initiative.

 In May 2010, Canada and Colombia also signed the Agreement concerning Annual Reports on Human Rights and Free Trade between Canada and the Republic of Colombia.

 These agreements join a range of instruments—including advocacy and bilateral and development cooperation—through which Canada supports Colombia’s ongoing efforts towards greater peace, security, prosperity and respect for human rights.

-Colombia is an established market for Canadian businesses, and the Canada-Colombia Free Trade Agreement and parallel Agreements, will benefit a wide range of exporters and service providers, as well as promote a more stable and predictable climate for Canadian investment.
+Colombia is an established market for Canadian businesses, and the Canada-Colombia Free Trade Agreement and parallel Agreements, benefit a wide range of exporters and service providers, as well as promote a more stable and predictable climate for Canadian investment.